Oussama-Bensarjane/cub3D/README.md

 - Parsing of configuration file `.cub`
 - Loading and rendering textures for walls
 - Loading and rendering sprites (Weapons)
-- Weapons switching logic && drawing help screen menu
+- Weapons switching logic.
+- Designed a visual keymap in Canva illustrating all game controls and their corresponding functions.

 ---